 Career and Salary Outlook

-The BLS reports that industrial-organizational psychologists, including organizational behavior consultants, earned median annual wages of $83,580 in May 2012.
-According to the BLS, employment prospects for industrial-organizational psychologists are projected to increase by a much-faster-than-average rate of 53% nationwide, or approximately 900 new openings between 2012 and 2022 (www.bls.gov).
+The BLS reports that industrial-organizational psychologists, including organizational behavior consultants, earned median annual wages of $87,100 in May 2017.
+According to the BLS, employment prospects for industrial-organizational psychologists are projected to increase by an average rate of 8% nationwide, or approximately 100 new openings between 2016 and 2026 (www.bls.gov).

 Alternate Career Options

 Those interested in organizational behavior consulting may want to consider related occupations, including market research analysis and sociology.

 Market Research Analysts